docinfosci/canvasxpress-python/README.md

 ### Universal rendering is now available!

-The traditional means of rendering CanvasXPress for Python charts in various contexts, such as Jupyter Notebooks, still works, but now a universal function has been provided to streamline code sharing amonst users of different contexts and
+The traditional means of rendering CanvasXPress for Python charts in various contexts, such as Jupyter Notebooks, still works, but now a universal function has been provided to streamline code sharing amongst users of different contexts and
 environments: `graph()`.

 To use `graph()` import it from `canvasxpress.plot` and then call it by passing a CanvasXpress object.
 For example, a